Click the 'Play' button to read out loud this webpage content

 Pashupathi is an aspect of Lord Shiva, one of the supreme trinities and the God of destruction.
 The term ‘Pashu’ means ‘animal’ and can also refer to ‘any being’.
 ‘Pathi’ is ‘the Lord’ or ‘the Protector’.
 The name Pashupathi is said to have been conferred on Shiva, by Vishnu, the God of protection, as Shiva was given the position of the Lord of the demons.

-Pashupathi is not merely the Lord of the animals.
-Even the human beings who are governed by anger, pride, jealousy, ego, avarice and ignorance are no superior to animals, and hence, it is believed that praying to Lord Pashupathi will help people to overcome such vices and shortcomings.
+Pashupathi is not merely the Lord of animals.
+Even the human beings who are governed by anger, pride, jealousy, ego, avarice and ignorance are no superior to animals, and hence, it is believed that praying to Lord Pashupathi can help people to overcome such vices and shortcomings.

-Mahabharatha epic also narrates the story about Pashupathastra, that is, the Astra or weapon of Pashupathi.
-Arjuna did severe penance towards Lord Shiva seeking this weapon from him and the Lord, pleased with his devotion, granted him the immensely powerful weapon after he himself testing Arjuna’s valour in a direct combat.
+Mahabharata epic also narrates the story about Pasupathastra, that is, the Astra or weapon of Pashupathi.
+Arjuna did severe penance towards Lord Shiva seeking this weapon from him and the Lord, pleased with his devotion, granted him the immensely powerful weapon after testing Arjuna’s valor all by himself in a direct combat.

-While Lord Shiva is well-worshipped in all of his many aspects, the greatest temple for Pashupathi is located in the neighbouring country of Nepal.
-Lying on the banks of river Bagmathi in capital Katmandu, the ancient Pashupathi Nath temple is regarded as one of the holiest places in Nepal and is visited by thousands of pilgrims, especially on the sacred Shivarathri day.
-It is believed that the Lord visited Nepal as a deer, was so impressed by the natural beauty of Katmandu valley and stayed there forever.
+While Lord Shiva is worshipped in all of his many aspects, the greatest temple for Pashupathi is located in the neighboring country of Nepal.
+Lying on the banks of River Bagmathi in the capital of Katmandu, the ancient Pashupathi Nath temple is regarded as one of the holiest places in Nepal and is visited by thousands of pilgrims, especially on the sacred Shivaratri day.
+It is believed that the Lord visited Nepal as a deer, and was so impressed by the natural beauty of Katmandu valley that he stayed there forever.
 Pashupathi Nath is also regarded unofficially as the national deity of Nepal.
 A famous temple for him also exists in Mandsaur, Madhya Pradesh in India.
-Pashupathi worship is believed to liberate people from all sins and lead them in the path of salvation.
+Pashupathi worship is believed to liberate people from all sins and lead them to the path of salvation.